somelinguist/Textastic-Citation-Completions/README.md

 After that, whenever Textastic is run, the shortcut will update citation completions based on the default bibliography.

- > Be warned, it will also show a notification *every time* you switch to Textastic from a different app, your home screen, the app switcher.
+ > Be warned, it will also run and show a notification *every time* you switch to Textastic from a different app, your home screen, or the app switcher. *Every time*.

 # Standalone script for use in Scriptable